margostino/tybox/README.md

 # Tybox 📦

-A TypeScript sandbox project with Docker-based infrastructure including PostgreSQL, Redis, WireMock, and Prisma ORM.
+A full-stack TypeScript sandbox project featuring a React frontend, Express backend, and Docker-based infrastructure with PostgreSQL, Redis, WireMock, and Prisma ORM.

 ## 🚀 Quick Start